Trick for Trick (film)

 Trick for Trick is a 1933 American pre-Code mystery film directed by Hamilton MacFadden, written by Howard J. Green, and starring Ralph Morgan, Victor Jory, Sally Blane, Tom Dugan, Luis Alberni and Edward Van Sloan.
 It was released on April 21, 1933, by Fox Film Corporation.

-Synopsis
+Plot

 Police investigate when the assistant of the magician Azrah is found dead in a river, but he manages at first to evade any responsibility for the incident.